Milkman68/HL2-RebalanceMod_Game-files/README.md

 HL2R is a mod that changes the gameplay and balance of Half-Life 2.
 Featuring:

 - Revamped Gunplay.
-- Revamped balance.
-- Harder AI/NPC's.
+- Smarter and more varied enemies.
-- Small additions and Bug fixes.
+- Various small additions and Bug fixes.
-- Visual effects.
+- Visual effects and dynamic lights.
-- Grenade Cooking.
+- Grenade Cooking and other QOL additions.
-- Options menu with 7 optional challenges.
+- New challenges menu with 7 original challenges.
-- Episode 2 style flashlight (optional).
+- Episode 2 style flashlight and other toggleable features.
-- New more configurable skill.cfg files.
+- A more modular skill.cfg system.
 - ~~S.L.A.M.~~

 This mod is not intended to radically change HL2's gameplay, but to improve and enhance it wherever possible.
-With the ultimate goal of replicating the simple challenging but fair gameplay of HL1 (which HL2 was very much lacking in my opinion).
+With the ultimate goal of replicating the simple challenging but fair gameplay of HL1, which HL2 was very much lacking in my opinion.

-It aims to make enemies actual threats that should be respected, give all weapons in the player's arsenal use throughout the whole game instead of some becoming completely obsolete, and make the player put more than surface-level amounts of effort and strategy into making it through the default campaign.
+It aims to make enemies actual threats that should be respected, give all weapons in the player's arsenal use throughout the whole game instead of some becoming completely obsolete, and force the player put more than surface-level amounts of effort and strategy into making it through the default campaign.

 ## ============Installation:============